 Most people with Paget's disease have no symptoms.
 When symptoms

-enlarged skull or hips, or a curved backbone), and
+an enlarged skull or hips, or a curved backbone.

-symptoms that include loss of feeling in the pelvic area and legs).
+It can also cause an emergency condition called cauda equina syndrome that results in loss of feeling in the pelvic area and legs.

 How is Paget's disease diagnosed?